 Merrick Community Services’ Senior Program is dedicated to providing services that enable area seniors to remain independent and to continue living in their own homes for as long as possible.
-MCS works hard to provide the following services to help seniors on the East Side:
+Merrick works hard to provide the following services to help seniors on the East Side:

 Meals on Wheels